yuvisite/Youvi/readme.md

 **YouTube / Niconico / Bilibili archival:**
 You can preserve complete backups including video files (via yt-dlp), description, comments and danmaku - creating a fully offline mirror with a browseable interface.
 For YouTube it can import regular comments, timestamp-based danmaku and also live chat.
 For Niconico it can import its native timed comments/danmaku track and save it either as Youvi comments or as Youvi danmaku.
 For Bilibili it can import native danmaku.
 So now it is not only YouTube archival anymore.
 You can download videos with all this stuff directly on site in downloads tab.
-The Downloads tab needs the Node.js backend, and it can be used from file://, localhost, or nginx as long as the page can reach the backend directly or through a reverse proxy.
-FFmpeg/yt-dlp must be installed on the machine where that backend runs.
+Setup for it is described in the separate Downloads Tab section above.

 **And in general, just categorize any video**
 Anything can be categorized; the tag system is universal and suitable for everything.